JonJagger/cyber-dojo/languages/readme.txt

 which contains the Dockerfile for creating the language's base docker image.
-For example: languages/Go/_docker_context/Dockerfile is used to script the creation of the Go docker images.
+For example: languages/Go/_docker_context/Dockerfile is used to script the creation of the Go docker image.

 Each language+test has its own language sub-folder which in turn has its own _docker_context sub-folder